dhughes/tiy-java-crash-course/Crash Course.md

 `=` is the _assignment operator_.
 An operator is a special bit of syntax that tells Java to perform some action on one, two, or three _operands_.
 Operands are the data an operator uses.
 In this case, the assignment operator assigns the value to the right of the operator to the variable specified to the left side.

-`{data / value}` is a placeholder indicating a specific value to store in the variable.
+`{value}` is a placeholder indicating a specific value to store in the variable.
 This value must be of the same type as specified in `{data type}`.

 You can also declare a variable without setting its initial value using this syntax: